 Here’s an example of how cash-out refinancing works: You originally financed a home purchase with a $300,000 mortgage.
 Today, your mortgage loan balance is $200,000.

-Property values have increased since you first bought the house.
-Let’s say your home is now worth $325,000.
+Property values have increased since you first bought the house, and your home is now worth $325,000.
 Your equity in the home is $125,000.

 Cash-out refinancing pros and cons

-If mortgage rates are currently low and you need cash, a cash-out refinance could be an affordable way to borrow a large amount of cash at a lower rate than with a personal loan.
-However, be aware of fees and closing costs that can increase your loan amount or that are due upfront at closing.
-Also, it’s important to recognize that with a cash-out refinance, you lose some of the equity you’ve built in your home.
+If you have home equity and need cash when mortgage rates are low, a cash-out refinance could be an affordable way to borrow a large amount of money at a lower rate than with a personal loan.
+However, be aware that there are closing costs, and it’s important to recognize that you lose some of the equity you've built in your home with a cash-out refinance.

 - No restrictions on how funds are used

 - Closing costs of 2% to 5% of mortgage